wimalopaan/opentx/README.md

 ## Shutdown

-FlySky FS-i6X don't have a software controlled shutdown button, therefore do not switch off radio when you see `▫` icon in top right corner of main screen - it indicates that settings are not yet saved.
+FlySky FS-i6X don't have a software controlled shutdown button.
+Do not switch off radio when you see `▫` (small square) icon in top right corner of main screen.
+It indicates that settings are not yet saved.
 Wait until it disappears or use "Save all" option from main screen popup menu.

 When to use "Save all" option:
 * When you don't want to wait until square icon disapper before shutdown.